dduenas-niomads/innoscripta-backend-challenge/README.md

 ## Testing

 Highly committed software testing to use cases.
 Here you're going to find:

 * 40 feature tests
 * 1 unit test.
+* Independent database for testing (Phpunit.xml configuration)

 Enjoy running all tests with _make test_ command on the root folder.

 ## Performance

 Here you will find interesting things like:

 * Limiting API calls with Throttle (Different limits for users and guests...)
 * Caching strategies for fetching data
 * Scheduling commands to pull data from external sources
 * Concurrency!
 To handle multiple operations at the same time.
 * Personal tips with Eloquent local scopes, Data Resources and traits!

 ## Security

 Here I applied my favorite strategies:

 * Auth middleware to handle data
 * API to reset password using a code (Email information is needed)
 * Very detailed request validations for important resources
 * Handling of primary keys to have user-friendly urls in show method (Avoid using resource/{id})
 * And more!

+Thanks for watching and don't forget to rate this project!

+Best,
+Daniel